NakamotoInstitute/nakamotoinstitute.org/sni/templates/blog/crashes-and-hyperinflation.md

 circumstances are constantly changing and uncertain, so even fundamentally sound businesses sometimes end up in an immediate need for cash.
 When that happens the business’s stock price goes down because their risk of insolvency goes up.
-They may also be willing to take out a loan at a very favorable rate.
+They may also be willing to take out a loan at a very favorable rate for the lender.
 An investor with cash on hand can help an otherwise worthwhile business survive by taking care of their immediate expenses and in return can buy the stock at a good value or earn a good rate of interest off a bond.